santiagorodriguezbermudez/Mind-Click-Backend/README.md

 Through the endpoints you can get access to the following endpoint:

+- Authentication:
+  - Signup a User to the Data Base
+    - Method: 'POST'
+    - Url: '/signup'
+  - Login a User to create a session
+    - Method: 'POST'
+    - Url: '/login'
 - Users:
   - Get an array of current users:
     - Method: 'GET'